 FIFA World Cup and Olympic Games

-The 2014 World Cup and 2016 Olympics provide the city with a unique opportunity to develop a strong network of bus rapid transit, and ITDP is working with the city to implement two BRT corridors in time for the World Cup and another two lines in time for the Olympic Games.
-In 2012, the city opened it’s first world-class BRT line, Ligeirão Transoeste.
-By 2016, Transoeste will form part of a network of 143km of BRT across four lines, linking all zones of the city, including the City Center, international airport and domestic airport.
+The 2014 World Cup and 2016 Olympics have provided the city with a unique opportunity to develop a strong network of bus rapid transit, and ITDP is working with the city to implement four BRT corridors in time for the Olympic Games.
+In 2012, the city opened it’s first world-class BRT line, Ligeirão Transoeste, and in 2014, TransCarioca began operations in time to support the crowds during the World Cup.
+By 2016, Rio will have a network of 143km of BRT across four lines, linking all zones of the city, including the City Center, international airport and domestic airport.
 It will integrate with the subway and commuter train, as well as with the light rail circuit planned for the Port of Rio area, part of a key urban regeneration legacy project tied to the Olympics.